datatrails/datatrails-samples/archivist_samples/software_bill_of_materials/README.md

 package.read("assets/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx")
 ```

-If you do not know the RKVST Asset Idnetity then you can load the SBOM based on any unique set of attributes using `SoftwarePackage.read_by_signature()`:
+If you do not know the RKVST Asset Identity then you can load the SBOM based on any unique set of attributes using `SoftwarePackage.read_by_signature()`:

 ```python
 # Assume Archivist connection already initialized in `arch`